dwwatson1/kickstarter-analysis/README.md

 After setting the pivot table field, I filtered the parent category show to only **theater** fundraising campaigns.
 Then, I filtered out **live** campaigns, as those would show ongoing or incomplete ones, and sorted the outcome column labels in descending order: successful, failed, and canceled.
 By grouping the **date create conversion** field, the months row label was already sorted chronologically (Jan. - Dec.).

 With the correct filters and sorting, I was confident that a pivot chart would clearly display the theater outcomes by month of launch date.
 To explain the data I was showing in the chart, I added the title **Theater Outcomes Based on Launch Date**.
-I then saved the chart as a .png file, uploaded it to my _Resources_ folder in my repository, and then added it below:
+I then saved the chart as a .png file, uploaded it to my _Resources_ folder in my repository, and added it below:

 ![Theater_Outcomes_vs_Launches](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)